rjammal/DataStructures/readme.md

 Where possible, I try to simulate the native behavior of the language.
-For example, pop in Python takes an argument that says what index to remove, but in JavaScript, pop's argument is how many elements to remove off of the end.
+For example, pop in Python takes an argument that says what index to remove, but in JavaScript, pop will only remove the last element.

 Languages I eventually plan to include:
 * Python